QB Green and Boise State beat North Texas in Frisco Bowl - WHIZ News

 UP NEXT

-Boise State: Coach Andy Avalos continues his pursuit to return the Broncos to national prominence after Boise State finished with four losses for the second straight season — the first time that’s happened since 1996-98 —Boise State’s first three years in the FBS.
-The Broncos have gone undefeated in MWC play three of the last four seasons but have not cracked the AP Top 25 in either of Avalos’s two seasons after being ranked every season from 2002-2020.
-The Broncos open 2023 at Washington on Sept.
-2.
+Boise State: Avalos continues his pursuit to return the Broncos to national prominence after Boise State finished with four losses for the second straight season — the first time that’s happened since 1996-98, Boise State’s first three years in the FBS.
+The Broncos did finish with 10 wins for the 18th time in 24 seasons, and have gone undefeated in MWC play three of the last four seasons.
+But they haven’t cracked the AP Top 25 in either of Avalos’s two seasons after being ranked every season from 2002-2020.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2